Capital Gazette shooting victims remembered as passionate, dedicated

 Maria Hiaasen said that her husband, at 6 feet 5 inches, was "a giant in stature but also in character."

-Hiaasen's brother, Carl Hiaasen, posted on Facebook that the family called him Big Rob "because he was so tall, but it was his remarkable heart and humor that made him larger than all of us."
+Hiaasen's brother, Miami Herald columnist and novelist Carl Hiaasen, posted on Facebook that the family called him Big Rob "because he was so tall, but it was his remarkable heart and humor that made him larger than all of us."

 Gerald Fischman